How to Attain Your Long Wanted Peace of Mind

 Think of something unpleasant that happened to you in the past.
 Feel that emotion echoing that unpleasant memory.
 Then, doing your very best glue your attention to the "feel of it", by trying to locate its physical presence.

 Is it something in your solar plexus?
 In your chest?
 In your throat, or deep in your head?
 Keep observing it like a scientist would examine its texture under a microscope.
-Nonjudgmentally, just see it as a bodily sensation, and try to give it some quality.
+Non-judgmentally, just see it as a bodily sensation, and try to give it some quality.
 Is it a kind of burning?
-Is it more like a pressure, a heaviness, something behind your eyes ready to squeeze out some tears, or something moving inside your stomach pit---like butterflies?
+Is it more like a pressure, a heaviness, something behind your eyes ready to squeeze out some tears, or something moving inside your stomach pit -- like butterflies or tightness?

-Stay with that suchness for a while, a kind of detaching yourself from it, as a cool observer curious about its energy fabric.
+Stay with that "felt sense" for a while, a kind of detaching yourself from it, as a cool observer curious about its energetic fabric.
 The more often you perform this exercise, the sooner you will get that gut-realization that all emotions are nothing to be scared of, because now you are perfectly able to face them for what they are.

-You don't have to label them and slave to that label---like "disappointed, insulted, sad, angry, guilty"...whatever.
-In your memory let it stay as a "felt sense" which has no name on it, something easy for you to face and stay with it for as long as you want.
-You don't have to fight it anymore calling it "bad".
+You don't have to label them and slave to that label -- like "disappointed, insulted, sad, angry, guilty, embarrassed"...whatever.
+In your memory let it stay as a "felt sense" which has no label -- not even "crappy" -- something easy for you to face and stay with it for as long as you want.
+You don't have to fight it anymore.
 It's just another something in your human repertoire of experiencing.

 It will then turn your whole inner reactiveness around, desensitizing you from any possible punches that life may throw your way.
 Which is just another word for attaining a peace of mind.